 Solar power feasibility studies include recommendations on PV panels, racking systems, solar inverters, and battery storage equipment (when applicable).
 Site conditions often influence the options for a given solar power project.

 For example, if a site has low roof load limits, you might install a solar racking system that evenly distributes the weight and wind load of the system.
-Solar power generation on white roofs might be improved by using bifacial solar panels.
+Using bifacial solar panels might improve solar power generation on white roofs.
 Inverter selection may vary depending on whether the system has solar batteries.

 Environmental And Regulatory Considerations

-Solar regulations vary by building codes and the Authority Having Jurisdiction (AHJ).
-Solar farms must comply with federal and state environmental policies, and relevant federal statutes may include the National Environmental Policy Act (NEPA), the Clean Water Act, and the Endangered Species Act.
+Solar regulations vary depending on building codes and the Authority Having Jurisdiction (AHJ).
+Solar farms must comply with federal and state environmental policies, such as the National Environmental Policy Act (NEPA), the Clean Water Act, and the Endangered Species Act.

-If a solar farm is installed on a capped landfill, the Environmental Protection Agency will be involved.
-For solar systems on historical buildings, additional restrictions may be required to maintain the property's historical feel, and the Landmarks Preservation Commission (LPC) may be involved.
-Solar projects in neighborhoods with a homeowners' association (HOA) may require HOA approval.
+A comprehensive solar feasibility study is essential to assess environmental factors and regulatory requirements before proceeding with a solar project.
+For projects on capped landfills, the Environmental Protection Agency (EPA) will need to be involved.
+For solar installations on historical buildings, additional restrictions may apply to preserve the property's character, and the Landmarks Preservation Commission (LPC) may oversee compliance.
+In neighborhoods with a homeowners' association (HOA), HOA approval may be required.

 Economic Analysis of Solar Projects

-It is vital to consider local and federal financial incentives, such as the investment tax credit, bonus depreciation, and MACRS depreciation.
-In some cases, local incentives or grants might be available, such as state clean energy rebates or the REAP grant (for agricultural producers or small businesses in rural areas).
-Some businesses pay demand charges for their energy use, and it is crucial to understand how installing a solar PV system would impact the cost of energy.
-If a Power Purchase Agreement (PPA) is involved, it is critical to understand how its terms impact the economics of the project.
+Key factors to consider include local, state, and federal financial incentives, such as the investment tax credit, bonus depreciation, and MACRS depreciation.
+Additional incentives or grants may be available, such as state clean energy rebates or the REAP grant for agricultural producers and small businesses in rural areas.
+A solar feasibility study and solar feasibility report can also provide insights into potential savings, especially for businesses that pay demand charges for energy use.
+If a Power Purchase Agreement (PPA) is part of the project, understanding its terms is crucial to assessing its impact on the overall economics of the solar installation.

 Community Impact of Solar Installations